 Ms. Briones is currently a Director in the Wealth Management Division of UBS AG serving Latin American clients.
 She was born in Santiago, Chile and immigrated to the U.S. in 1969.
 She has had an extensive career in the Wealth Management business working with Latin American countries at Marine Midland Bank, ABN Amro N.V. and Merrill Lynch.
 Ms. Briones has traveled extensively because of her work and enjoys visiting new countries and experiencing different cultures.
 She resides in Bayside, New York with her husband Gaston, who runs his own export business.

 Mr. Dharia has been the CFO and Secretary of Steven Madden Corp. since 1992.
 He also served as a Board Director of the Company from 1993 through 2004.
-With an MBA in Finance, Mr. Dharia helped take the Company public in 1993 and oversaw the growth in annual sales revenues from $1 million in 1992 to $650 million in 2010.
-Thanks in part to his strong financial leadership, Steve Madden is now the second largest company in Queens in both revenues and profitability.
-Away from Steve Madden, Dharia is very active in his community.
-He is serving as a trustee of Vaishnav Temple of New York and was a director of the Indian Chamber of Commerce in New Yorkand is a committee member of Balasinor Association of America.
-Dharia served on the Internal Audit and Finance Committee and is a Trustee of the VRAJ temple of Pennsylvania.
-He is a trustee of Gujurati Samaj of New York.
-He is a passionate believer in the activities and goals of LaGuardia Community College.
+With an MBA in Finance, Mr. Dharia helped take the Company public in 1993 and oversaw the growth in annual sales revenues from $1 million in 1992 to 1.3 billion in the current fiscal year due to his strong financial leadership.
+Steve Madden is now the second largest company in Queens in both revenues and profitability.
+Away from Steve Madden, Mr. Dharia is very active in his community.
+He is serving as a trustee of Vaishnav Temple of New York and was a director of the Indian Chamber of Commerce in New York and is a committee member of Balasinor Association of America.
+Mr. Dharia served on the Internal Audit and Finance Committee and is a Trustee of the VRAJ temple of Pennsylvania.
+He is currently an Arthritis Foundation's Queens Leader Honoree.
+He is a passionate believer in Gujarati Community unity and serves as Trustee of Gujarati Samaj, NY.
+He is also serving as advisory board in senior citizens of New York organization and is an ardent believer in the activities and goals of LaGuardia Community College.